d-romero-dev/User_Data_Fetch_App/README.md

 >
 >The `fetch` function is configured with the necessary headers, including the content type as JSON.
 Any errors during the data submission process are caught and logged to the console, providing insight into potential issues.

-<h4>Ready to put your coding skills to the test?
+<h4>Ready test it?
 Enter your details, hit "Enviar," and explore the console to see the magic happen! 🌐💻</h4>

-<h6><i>Test It yourself by accessing here: https://d-romero-dev.github.io/11.1.2.Code.Challenge/</i></h6>
+<h6><i>Try yourself by accessing here: https://d-romero-dev.github.io/11.1.2.Code.Challenge/</i></h6>